scipy/scipy/doc/source/tutorial/interpolate.rst

 data are using masked arrays of the `numpy.ma` library, and encoding missing values as not-a-number, ``NaN``.

-Neither of these two approaches is directly suppored in `scipy.interpolate`.
+Neither of these two approaches are directly suppored in `scipy.interpolate`.
 Individual routines may offer partial support, and/or workarounds, but in general the library firmly adheres to the IEEE 754 semantics where a ``NaN`` means *not-a-number*, i.e. a result of an illegal mathematical operation